 Yes.
 If you, your new plan, and your old plan all agree, the information may be transferred by telephone.
 You are also entitled to ask for a written certificate for your records when your coverage information is given over the phone or by other means.

 The HIPAA law does not stop a plan or company from having a waiting period for health insurance enrollment.
-For group health plans, a waiting period is the period that must pass before an employee or a dependent is eligible to enroll in the health plan.
-Some plans have waiting periods and pre-existing condition exclusion periods.
-But if a plan has both a waiting period and a pre-existing condition exclusion period, the pre-existing condition exclusion period begins when the waiting period begins.
+For group health plans, a waiting period is the period that must pass before an employee or a dependent can enroll in the health plan.
+If a plan has both a waiting period and a pre-existing condition exclusion period, the pre-existing condition exclusion period begins when the waiting period begins.

 Example: If your company has a 4-month waiting period and a 6-month pre-existing exclusion period, your pre-existing condition exclusion is still only 6 months total.
 You have only 2 months of pre-existing exclusion time left if you sign up after the 4-month waiting period.
 (Of course, if you had prior creditable coverage, you might have no pre-existing exclusion time left after the 4-month waiting period, as noted above.)